swusteven/ResearchOrSwim/README.md

 In addition, based on data that used to construct the aforementioned charts, it also performs passed/failed analysis and recommend a 'buy' only if it passed all test levels.

-This dashboard provides great benefits to investors who implement ivestment strategy strictly based on defined rules, rather than sentiments.
-In addition, this dashboard provides all three critical investment principles in one place.
-This makes research as simple as just one click away.
+This dashboard provides great benefits to investors who implement investment strategies strictly based on defined rules, rather than sentiments.
+In addition, this dashboard makes research as simple as just one click away as the key criteria are all in one dashboard.

 ---